cran/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

 quotations (it probably will not).
 The dataset will be loaded and automatically populated to the data screen.

-Once you have uploaded a dataset, select the "Calculate" tab.
+Once you have uploaded a dataset, select the "Variables" tab.
 In the left-hand panel, specify the column names from your dataset corresponding to each of the following variables: